aiidateam/aiida-core/docs/source/intro/run_docker.rst

          Docker Desktop provides a `Volumes Backup & Share extension <https://hub.docker.com/extensions/docker/volumes-backup-extension>`__ which allows you to backup and restore volumes effortlessly.

-         The extension can be found from the Marketplace in the Docker Desktop GUI.
+         The extension can be found in the Marketplace in the Docker Desktop GUI.
          Install the extension and follow the instructions to backup and restore volumes.

       .. tab-item:: Docker CLI